All about the Edinburgh Whisky Festival in 2026

 Heritage brought to life

 The history of whisky isn’t just on a plaque here.
-Interactive exhibits and live coopering demonstrations show how whisky was made centuries ago and how craft traditions continue today.
+Interactive exhibits and live demonstrations show how whisky was made centuries ago and how craft traditions continue today.

 Wellness and community focus

-What’s more, the festival proudly partners with the My Name’5 Doddie Foundation, raising awareness and funds for motor neurone disease.
+What’s more, the festival proudly partners with the My Name’5 Doddie Foundation, raising awareness and funds for motor neuron disease.
 This way, you get to enjoy whisky while supporting a cause and connecting with the community.

 Expert access

-Top Edinburgh whisky festivals in 2026
+Other whisky festivals in 2026

 Clackmannanshire’s Whisky Festival